Cobalt and its Compounds

 Japan Adopts Ministerial Ordinance on Collection and Recycling of Used Mobile Batteries

-Japan has finalized mandatory criteria for the collection and recycling of mobile lithium batteries, effective April 1, 2026.
-Producers and importers must implement free take-back schemes, achieve a 30% material recovery target, and comply with new labeling and annual reporting mandates.
+Japan has finalized mandatory collection and recycling requirements for mobile lithium batteries, effective April 1, 2026.
+Producers and importers must establish free take-back schemes and meet material recovery targets, requiring immediate integration of reverse logistics into business operations.

 kanpo.go.jpJapanJapan